Floor leaders of the Senate of the Philippines: Majority floor leader

 In the modern Senate, the second in command is the majority leader.
 The primary responsibility of the majority leader is to manage the legislative affairs and business of the majority in the chamber.
 The majority leader is chosen by the majority party in the Senate to serve as its official leader in the body.

 While nothing in the rules of the Senate expressly states the powers of the majority leader, the position holds significant influence in the passage of bills.
 As the traditional chairman of the Committee on Rules, the majority leader helps formulate, promote, negotiate, and defend the majority's legislative program, particularly on the floor.
 By tradition, the Senate president or any presiding officer gives the majority leader priority in obtaining the floor.
 The majority leader also helps develop the calendar of the Senate and assists the Senate president with program development, policy formation, and decisions.

 The majority leader may also exercise party discipline, in consultation with other senior party leaders, with regard to voting on party policies and programs deemed to be crucial.
 A member who does not support the party's proposed measures may be demoted from committee assignments, leading to a reshuffle in some of the Senate committees.

 Minority floor leader

-The minority group elects from among themselves the minority leader, who is regarded as the titular head of the minority bloc in the Senate and is often referred to as the "shadow president."
-In various leadership changes or so-called Senate "coups," there have been instances where the minority leader became Senate president, while the ousted president assumed the role of minority leader.

-The basic duty of the minority leader is to serve as the spokesperson for the party, group, or coalition and to articulate its policies.
-The minority leader is expected to remain alert and vigilant in defending the rights of the minority.
-It is also the minority leader’s function to provide constructive criticism of the majority’s policies and programs, to employ parliamentary tactics, and to closely scrutinize all proposed legislation.

-Under the rules of the Senate, the president pro tempore, majority leader, and minority leader are granted unique privileges as ex officio members of all permanent Senate committees.
+In the Philippine Senate, membership in the minority bloc does not always mean that a senator opposes the incumbent president or administration on every issue.
+A senator may join the minority because they did not support the election of the Senate president or chose to remain independent of the majority coalition.

+The minority bloc examines, challenges, and seeks improvements to legislation and government actions before decisions are made.
+Its primary roles include reviewing and questioning proposed legislation and government policies, identifying potential problems or weaknesses in legislation, proposing amendments and alternative solutions, conducting oversight and investigations to help ensure government accountability, and representing viewpoints that differ from those of the Senate majority.